enyulam/rune-x-prototype-1/IMAGE_ANALYSIS_FLOW.md

 ## Overview

-The platform uses a **hybrid OCR system** that combines EasyOCR and PaddleOCR engines, then fuses their results at the character level.
-Translation is performed using a **three-tier system**: dictionary-based character translation, MarianMT neural sentence translation, and Qwen LLM refinement for improved coherence and OCR noise correction.
+The platform uses a **hybrid OCR system** that combines EasyOCR and PaddleOCR engines, then fuses their results at the character level using the **OCR Fusion Module** with CC-CEDICT dictionary-guided tie-breaking.
+Translation is performed using a **three-tier system**: CC-CEDICT dictionary-based character translation (120,474 entries), MarianMT neural sentence translation via **MarianAdapter** (Phase 5) with token locking and semantic constraints, and Qwen LLM refinement via **QwenAdapter** (Phase 6) with token locking preservation and semantic confidence metrics.

 ---